 A Salesforce CI/CD suite can provide the assistance you need to achieve your DevOps goals.

 Continuous integration (CI) and continuous delivery/deployment (CD) offer essential capabilities to your Salesforce DevOps team.
 These tools help to enhance the quality of code, speed of processes, and overall developer efficiency, helping you follow Salesforce CI/CD best practices.
-In applications development and operations, CI/CD serves as a tool to create a streamlined workflow for coding, testing, and development.
+In applications development and operations, Salesforce CI/CD tools create a streamlined workflow for coding, testing, and development.
 It’s a one-stop repository that allows a team to access shared storage and automation tools to collaborate on and iterate the code until it consistently works.

 - Continuous integration is the development process where code is automatically integrated from multiple developers into a single software release.